Handling Touch Events

 Introduction

-In the case of classic point and click adventure games, the player should be able to move the cursor and click to interact with the game environment, talking to other characters, and selecting actions from the HUD.
+All games support some form of user interaction, right?
+In the case of classic point-and-click adventure games, the player should be able to move the cursor and click to interact with the game environment, talk to other characters, and select actions from the HUD.
+In the next two posts, I’m going to add support for mouse and touch events, depending on the target device, for moving the cursor node.
+Let’s start by handling touch events on iOS and tvOS.

 Controlling User Interaction on Nodes

-SKNode subclasses UIResponder in iOS and tvOS, and NSResponder in macOS, that means that I can override the methods touches* or mouse* respectively for handling touch or mouse events.
+SKNode subclasses UIResponder in iOS and tvOS, and NSResponder in macOS.
+This means that I can override the touches* or mouse* methods respectively for handling touch or mouse events.
+There are two main strategies for handling user interaction:

-1. Centralize the handling in the scene node
+1. Centralize the handling in the scene node.

-2. Delegate the handling to every node that needs to react to user interactions
+2. Delegate the handling to every node that needs to react to user interactions.

-I’ve decided to adopt the first strategy because it seems simpler and more straight forward to implement.
+I’ve decided to adopt the first strategy because it seems simpler and more straightforward to implement.

-Moving the cursor (on iOS and tvOS)
+Moving the Cursor (on iOS and tvOS)

 1